joacocibeira/Vehicles/README.md

 ```bash
    git clone https://github.com/joacocibeira/Vehicles
 ```
+2. Rename the .env_sample file to .env and edit the variables

-2. Build and compose the image with Docker
+3. Build and compose the image with Docker

 ```bash
    docker-compose up -d --build